Sindt/Business_Intelligence/README.md

 ![alt text](https://i.imgur.com/lNHglMR.png)

-### 2) Use folium to plot the locations of the 1992 housing sales for the city centers of Copenhagen
+### 2) Use folium to plot the locations of the 1992 housing sales for the city centers

 ```python
 %%bash